arno-hartmann/openRA-AWS-Terraform/README.md

 </br>

-Create a file `terraform.vars` to your needs, especially the profile, with the following settings for the variables:
+Create a file `terraform.vars` which matches your desired setup with values for the following variables:

 ```
 aws_profile = "Name of the aws profile (credentials)"